danishnaseer00/Fine-Tuning-Hyperparameters-for-NN/README.md

 Launch Jupyter Notebook:

-jupyter notebook Hyperparameter_Tuning_for_NN.ipynb
-Follow the notebook cells to run the code step by step.

-🔍 Key Concepts Covered
-Hyperparameter tuning with Keras Tuner
-Using RandomSearch and Hyperband for optimization Monitoring validation loss and accuracy
-Model evaluation and visualization

-📈 Results
-The best-performing hyperparameter configurations are selected and the model is evaluated based on validation accuracy.
-Visualization charts help interpret how changes in learning rate, layer size, and number of layers impact model performance.

-📌 Future Work
-Expand tuning to include batch size, activation functions, and optimizers Use Bayesian Optimization and other search strategies Apply to more complex datasets (e.g., CIFAR-10, IMDB)

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change or improve.